realmagicgreen/magicgreen11ty/src/content/articles/2018-05-24-consumers-want-sustainability.md

 ---
-name: Consumers want sustainability
+title: Consumers want sustainability
 subtitle: Sustainable Mainstream.
 Eco-friendly is definitely in.
 description: "Environmental consciousness, social responsibility, and sustainability are all hot button topics in consumer retail today.
-The real question is: do these topics really matter to consumers?
-Two interesting research studies set out to find the answer to this question.
-Here's what those studies revealed."
+The real question is..."
+date: 2018-05-24
+published: true
 category: know
-tags:  eco-entrepreneurs environment-friendly eco-packaging learning social-responsibility
-image: /assets/p/posts/know/consumers-want-sustainability/consumers-want-sustainability.jpg
+tags: [article, eco-entrepreneurs, environment-friendly, eco-packaging, learning, social-responsibility]
+cover_image: ./images/know/consumers-want-sustainability/consumers-want-sustainability.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...